 Unity is a powerful game engine that allows developers to create amazing 3D and 2D games and experiences.
 One of the most powerful features of Unity is the ability to create custom shaders using the Unity Shader Graph.
 In this article, we will go over the basics of the Unity Shader Graph and show you how to create some stunning visuals using it.

-What is the Unity Shader Graph?
+What is Unity Shader Graph?

-The Unity Shader Graph is a visual tool for creating shaders in Unity.
+Unity's Shader Graph is a visual tool for creating shaders in Unity.
 It allows you to create shaders without writing a single line of code.
 This makes it a great tool for both beginners and experienced developers.
 The Unity Shader Graph uses a node-based system where you connect different nodes together to create a shader.
 Each node represents a different operation, such as blending two textures together or adding a color to a surface.

 More about the Unity Shader Graph